 2. Look for warning signs

 You should always check the email sender because you can get a lot of clues from this alone.
 If you receive an email from a very generic email address, for example, [email protected], it should act as a warning sign for you to proceed with caution.
+It doesn’t matter if you get an email from a gTLD like a .COM domain or from a ccTLD like .AI domain.

 3. If it looks too good to be true, it is